 Other materials can also be used to determine relative changes in the humidity since they can change color when they absorb moisture.
 The most common hygrometer is a psychrometer which consists of two traditional dry and wet thermometer bulbs.
 From these two thermometers, one is kept dry, and the other is covered with a wet cotton or linen wick around its bulb to help determine the humidity levels.

 Types of Hygrometer

 - Psychrometer – A psychrometer is the most common type of hygrometer.
 It consists of two identical thermometers, one dry and the other one is kept moist with distilled water on a wick.
-Adolph Richard Assmann invented one the most accurate types of wet-dry bulb psychrometer in the late 19th
+Adolph Richard Assmann invented one of the most accurate types of wet-dry bulb psychrometer in the late 19th

 - Chilled mirror dew point hygrometer – This device uses a chilled mirror and optoelectronic mechanism to detect condensation on the mirror’s surface.